Climate of Asia: Monsoon

 While traveling towards the Indian Ocean, the dry cold wind picks up some moisture from the Bay of Bengal and pours it over peninsular India and parts of Sri Lanka.
 Cities like Madras, which get less rain from the Southwest Monsoon, receives rain from this Monsoon.
 About 50% to 60% of the rain received by the state of Tamil Nadu is from the Northeast Monsoon.
 In Southern Asia, the northeastern monsoons take place from December to early March when the surface high-pressure system is strongest.
 The jet stream in this region splits into the southern subtropical jet and the polar jet.
 The subtropical flow directs northeasterly winds to blow across southern Asia, creating dry air streams which produce clear skies over India.
 Meanwhile, a low pressure system develops over South-East Asia and Australasia and winds are directed toward Australia known as a monsoon trough.

 The East Asian monsoon affects large parts of Indochina, Philippines, China, Korea and Japan.
 It is characterised by a warm, rainy summer monsoon and a cold, dry winter monsoon.
-The rain occurs in a concentrated belt that stretches east-west except in East China where it is tilted east-northeast over Korea and Japan.
+The rain occurs in a concentrated belt that stretches east–west except in East China where it is tilted east-northeast over Korea and Japan.
 The seasonal rain is known as Meiyu in China, Changma in Korea, and Bai-u in Japan, with the latter two resembling frontal rain.
-The onset of the summer monsoon is marked by a period of premonsoonal rain over South China and Taiwan in early May.
+The onset of the summer monsoon is marked by a period of premonsoon rain over South China and Taiwan in early May.
 From May through August, the summer monsoon shifts through a series of dry and rainy phases as the rain belt moves northward, beginning over Indochina and the South China Sea (May), to the Yangtze River Basin and Japan (June) and finally to North China and Korea (July).
 When the monsoon ends in August, the rain belt moves back to South China.

+Severe weather

+Tornadoes

+Bangladesh and the eastern parts of India are very exposed to destructive tornadoes.
+Bangladesh, the Philippines, and Japan have the highest number of reported tornadoes in Asia.
+The single deadliest tornado ever recorded struck the Manikganj District of Bangladesh on 26 April 1989, killing an estimated 1,300 people, injuring 12,000, and leaving approximately 80,000 people homeless.
+Throughout China, an estimated 100 tornadoes may occur per year with a few exceeding F4 in intensity, with activity most prevalent in eastern regions.

+During the period of 1948 until 2013, 4763 tornadoes were confirmed in China.